glamisresidentshall/glamisresidentshall.github.io/about.md

 <br><br>
 <h3>Who Are We?</h3>
 <br>
-We came together in 2014 to save Glamis Residents' Hall and its services from closure.
-We became a registered charity (No. 1148565) in early 20xx to help us provide services at Glamis Residents' Hall for the community.
+The Glamis Residents' Association became a registered charity (No. 1148565) in late 2012 to making the Glamis Estate and surrounding areas a vibrant, welcoming, and supportive community for everyone.
 <br><br>

 <h3>What is the Glamis Residents' Hall?</h3>